 Short of your acne spot mask?
 You can make a baking soda acne mask which will be a lot healthier for your skin than those stores bought acne masks and cheaper as well.

 1. Kitchen Sink and Disposal Cleaning

-Baking soda can be helpful if you wish to clean off the grease, stains from the kitchen sink or unclog the disposal.
+Baking soda can be helpful if you wish to clean off the grease, stains from the kitchen sink, or unclog the disposal.
 If you would like to add lemon scent or any other specific scent, add some drops of the preferred essential oil to the baking soda.

 2. Bathroom and Tub Cleaning

 Cleaning a bathroom and tub is more or less the same as cleaning the kitchen sink and disposal, except the surface area.
-Again, if you wish to add any specific scent, just add few drops of the chosen essential oil.
+Again, if you wish to add any specific scent, just add a few drops of the chosen essential oil.

 3. Polish Silver

 Silver loses its natural shine as time passes.
 Baking soda can help you get the shine of your silver ornaments back.
 It’s an easy process that you can do within a couple of minutes and be using aluminum foil, boiling water, and baking soda.